Skip to main content

 With a flea infestation, treating the dog alone is not enough.
 What matters is combining treatment of the dog with thorough cleaning of the environment.
 Home...

-A happy white dog with pointy ears eating oatmeal in a bright kitchen with fresh fruits.
+A happy white dog with pointy ears eating oatmeal in a bright kitchen with fresh fruit.

-Yes, oats are well tolerated by dogs and rich in fiber.
-Serve cooked in water or soaked, dry oats can cause bloating.
-They contain B vitamins, iron and zinc....
+Yes, oats are easy for dogs to digest and high in fiber.
+Serve them cooked in water or soaked; dry oats can cause gas.
+They provide B vitamins, iron and...

 A happy dog with a bandana eating a tangerine, surrounded by colorful fruits and a green meadow.